1993–94 Nemzeti Bajnokság I

 Statistics of Nemzeti Bajnokság I in the 1993–94 season.

 Overview

-It was contested by 16 teams, and Vác FC won the championship for the first time in the club's history under legendary headcoach János Csank.
+It was contested by 16 teams, and Vác FC won the championship for the first time in the club's history under headcoach János Csank.

 Vác won 8 of their last 11 games, and suffered their last defeat of the campaign in March, against Békéscsaba.
-The pest-county city's championship was confirmed on the 4th of June, 1994, after Vác drew 2-2 against Vasas in front of 10,000 spectators, becoming the third team outside of Budapest to win a national championship.
+The pest-county city's championship was confirmed on 4 June 1994, after Vác drew 2–2 against Vasas in front of 10,000 spectators, becoming the third team outside of Budapest to win a national championship.

-defending champions Kispest finished 2nd, 3 points below Vác, and remained undefeated in their last 12 games.
-Due to their earlier league defeats suffered against Vác, Ferencváros, Győr and Debrecen meant the undefeated streak was all in vain, as it was still only enough for a silver-medal.
+The defending champions Kispest finished second, three points below Vác, and remained undefeated in their last 12 games.
+Due to their earlier league defeats suffered against Vác, Ferencváros, Győr and Debrecen, meant the undefeated streak was all in vain, as it was still only enough for a silver-medal.